chinu333/ragpython/README.md

 4. Import the requirements.txt `pip install -r requirements.txt`
 5. Run the ```python ingestion.py``` to vectorize and store `ms10k_2024.txt`file (or you can bring your own file)
 6. Run the ```streamlit run copilot_agents.py``` to run

+# A2A Server
+The A2AServer included in this repository is a LangGraph implementation adapted from the GitHub repository shared by Google.
+You can take a look at the original repository [here](https://github.com/google/A2A/).
+The A2AServer in this repo is a simplified version of the original.

+## How to run A2AServer
+1. Navigate to ```cd ragpython```
+2. Run the ```python a2aserver --host 127.0.0.1 --port 3432``` to run (Change the host ip and port)
+3. Configure `A2A_SERVER_URL` environment varibale in `secrets.env`.
+A2AClient will pick up this URL to connect to the A2AServer

 # Sameple Questions
 1. RAG: What was Microsoft\'s cloud revenue for 2024?
 (RAG Agent)